elementary, Tom Swift and last month’s solstice

 Keeping up on my 60 for 60, being active for 60 minutes each day for a total of 1800 minutes each month.

 Presently, my choice of exercises are a tad on the lame side.
-But the ball is in my court, it’s picked up and I’m movin’ with it.
+But the ball is in my court, I picked it picked up, and I’m movin’ with it.

 Sometimes just going out for a brisk walk is all it takes to pull one’s self out of a day’s winter blues.
 Action is an antidote to despair.
 Rise off your duff.